-CDC says three feet between students is often enough, a change that paves the way for more in-person instruction
+CDC says three feet between students is usually enough, a change that paves the way for more in-person instruction

 CDC Director Rochelle Walensky said earlier this week that her agency was reconsidering its stance as more data became available.

-“CDC is committed to leading with science and updating our guidance as new evidence emerges,” she said Friday in a statement.
+“CDC is committed to leading with science and updating our guidance as new evidence emerges,” she said in a statement Friday.
 “These updated recommendations provide the evidence-based roadmap to help schools reopen safely, and remain open, for in-person instruction.”

 President Biden has called on schools to fully reopen, and the revised guidelines put the CDC more clearly in line with the White House.
 Until now, the CDC was encouraging schools to remain partially shut at the same time Biden was encouraging them to fully open.

-But the change is sharply opposed by the country’s two large teachers’ unions, who argue that there is scant research about the impact of closer contact in urban schools, where buildings are older and classrooms more crowded.
+But the change is sharply opposed by the country’s two large teachers’ unions, which argue that there is scant research about the impact of closer contact in urban schools, where buildings are older and classrooms more crowded.

 “We need to make sure that before we do any changing or easing up of the mitigation strategies that we are making sure we have evidence from those diverse populations,” Becky Pringle, president of the National Education Association, said ahead of the announcement.